 This is a rather simple and relatively inexpensive accessory that can greatly help with any overheating issues you might be facing.
-As a matter of fact, it is almost indispensable in the case of gaming laptops.
+As a matter of fact, a cooling pad is almost indispensable in the case of gaming laptops.

-If you’ve done all of the above yet your laptop keeps overheating, then there is likely an underlying hardware or software issue that needs to be addressed.
+If you’ve done all of the above yet your laptop keeps overheating, there is most likely an underlying hardware or software issue that needs to be addressed.

 Insufficiently Powerful Hardware

-So, if you’re seeing noticeable performance drops that accompany the heat increase, then that means your graphics processor is reaching critical temperatures.
-In turn, this means that you need to improve the cooling through either cleaning it or getting a cooling pad, preferably both.
+So, if you see noticeable performance drops that accompany the heat increase, this means your graphics processor is reaching critical temperatures.
+In this case, you need to advance the cooling through either cleaning it or getting a cooling pad, and preferably both.

-If that doesn’t help, there are two things that you can do:
+If that doesn’t help, there are two things you can do:

 - Lower the in-game settings.
 Obviously, this will make the GPU work less hard and, of course, generate less heat.
-It is best to start with GPU-heavy features such as ambient occlusion or anti-aliasing, although lowering the display resolution is a surefire way to help a dated or underpowered GPU keep up with the times.
+It’s best to start with GPU-intensive features such as ambient occlusion or anti-aliasing.
+However, lowering the display resolution is a surefire way to help a dated or underpowered GPU keep up with the times.

-Most modern laptops (especially the ones designed for gaming) have multiple internal fans that help keep the multiple components cool.
-If only one of those fans were to malfunction, the laptop’s cooling system would be inhibited significantly.
+Most modern laptops (especially the ones designed for gaming) have multiple internal fans that help keep all of the components cool.
+If only one of those fans were to malfunction, you’d notice a spike in temperature.

 The best way to check this without actually opening the laptop is simply to use your ears.
-Simply put the system under heavy load so that all the fans are spinning at high speeds and listen closely to each of the intake grilles.
-There are two giveaways to keep an eye — or rather, ear — out for:
+Simply put the system under heavy load so that all the fans are spinning at high speeds and listen closely to each of the intakes.
+There are two giveaways to keep an eye — or rather, an ear — out for:

-- Silence – Obviously, no fan will be sitting idle while a computer is overheating.
-If you notice that a fan is generating no noise whatsoever while the laptop is under heavy load, then it is almost definitely broken and should be replaced.
+- Silence – Obviously, no fan will be sitting idle while a laptop is under heavy load.
+If you notice that a fan is generating no noise whatsoever while the laptop is under pressure, then it is almost definitely broken and should be replaced.